Iowa State vs. Baylor NCAA Football Odds, Plays and Insights | September 25, 2021

 Baylor Stats and Trends

-- Baylor has two wins against the spread in three games this year.
+- Baylor has two wins against the spread in three games this season.

-- Baylor's games this season have hit the over two times in three opportunities (66.7%).
+- Baylor's games this year have hit the over on two of three set point totals (66.7%).

-- Baylor is 2-1 against the spread and 3-0 overall when the team notches more than 13.3 points.
+- Baylor is 2-1 against the spread and 3-0 overall in games when it records more than 13.3 points.

-- In games that Baylor piles up more than 192.7 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Baylor amasses more than 192.7 yards, the team is 2-1 against the spread and 3-0 overall.

 - The Bears have three turnovers this season, equal to the number of takeaways for the Cyclones.